Falling Cargo From Trucks Accident Lawyers in Houston

 Holding the Trucking Company Accountable

-If you were injured in an accident involving falling cargo, your Houston personal injury lawyer will gather evidence to establish negligence on the part of the truck driver and the trucking company.
+If you were injured in an accident involving falling cargo, your Houston truck accident lawyer will gather evidence to establish negligence on the part of the truck driver and the trucking company.
 Negligence means that the trucking company and driver did not exercise their reasonable duty of care in securing the truck’s cargo.

 There are different levels of liability for the trucking company and the driver.
 The company could be liable for failing to properly secure the cargo at the time of loading it.
 The truck driver could also be liable for failing in his or her duty to properly check on the cargo to make sure it remained secured throughout the journey.